VEGA Technical Reference

 CURSOR_POS |

 R/W | Top-left screen position.
-Y in bits 31..16, X in bits 15..0, each a signed 16-bit value so the cursor can run off the top and left edges.
-The visible part is clipped to the screen. |
+Y in bits 31..16, X in bits 15..0.
+Each value is a signed 16-bit value, thus the cursor can go off the top edge and the left edge.
+The engine clips the visible part to the screen. |

 0x0034 |